-At the Sports Park on campus, you will find facilities include: Astro Pitches; Athlete Development Centre; Exeter Tennis Centre; Sir Christopher Ondaatje Devon Cricket Centre; Sports Hall and Squash Courts.
+At the Sports Park on campus, you will find facilities include: Astro Pitches; Athletic Development Centre; Exeter Tennis Centre; Sir Christopher Ondaatje Devon Cricket Centre; Sports Hall and Squash Courts.
 We've also opened Russell Seal Fitness Centre at the Sports Park, which brings a world class gym training facility to the University of Exeter.

 The University of Exeter Sports Scholarship Scheme is one of the most prestigious in the UK, helping the best student athletes reach their full potential.
 The scheme provides a comprehensive support package and is tailored to suit the needs of each individual athlete.
 Many of our graduating scholars have progressed to a professional level in their chosen sport and represented their respective countries on the global stage.

 Sports Scholarships are available to the most outstanding student athletes who show evidence of achievement at national or international level, primarily awarded to those competing in our Focus Sports.

 Find out more and how to apply for a sports scholarship on our Sports Park website.